PAC in DESI. II. Galaxy-halo connection into the $10^{6}{\rm M}_{\odot}$ frontier: Comparison and Implications

 \subsection{Satellite fraction and red-galaxy fraction}

 Based on the red/blue GSMFs from \citetalias{2025MNRAS.540.1635X} and the central/satellite GSMFs from this work (Figure~\ref{fig:fiducial_smf}), it is useful to examine the corresponding red-galaxy fraction $f_{\rm red}$ and satellite fraction $f_{\rm sat}$.
 These are shown in Figure~\ref{fig:fsat_fred}.
 The red fraction decreases with stellar mass down to $M_*\sim10^{9.0}\,h^{-2}_{70}\,\ms$, then rises again toward higher masses, approaching unity at both the low- and high-mass ends, with a minimum of $\sim$15\%.
 By contrast, the satellite fraction increases with stellar mass up to $M_*\sim10^{9.0}\,h^{-2}_{70}\,\ms$, then declines toward higher masses, peaking at $\sim$50\%.
 Combining these two fractions, we find that red dwarfs and red massive galaxies are predominantly centrals.
 In the intermediate stellar–mass range ($10^{8.0}\,h^{-2}\ms < M_* < 10^{10.0}\,h^{-2}\ms$), the fact that $f_{\rm sat} > f_{\rm red}$ implies that a substantial fraction of satellites remain blue.
 A more detailed investigation of environmental and mass quenching can also be done within the PAC framework as in \citet[][SDSS PAC VII]{2025ApJ...984..193Z}, which will be pursued in future work.
+Separately modelling blue and red galaxies can also provide an additional validation of the galaxy-bias assumptions adopted in \citetalias{2025MNRAS.540.1635X}.

 We also compare the satellite fraction derived in this work with previous studies.
 We find systematically higher satellite fractions across most stellar masses than those reported by \citet{2024ApJ...971..119W}, which are based on a DESI Y1 group catalogue \citep{2021ApJ...909..143Y}.
 This difference may arise from varying definitions of satellite galaxies in observations and simulations.
 We further compare our results with the IllustrisTNG and EAGLE hydrodynamic simulations and find good agreement down to $10^{9.0}\,h^{-2}_{70}\,\ms$.
 For reference, we also show the subhalo fraction at fixed (sub)halo mass in Figure~\ref{fig:fsat_fred}(a).
 The satellite fraction reflects a mixture of subhalo fractions across halo-mass bins, weighted by the central and satellite SHMRs.
 Because we find that the red fraction is sensitive to the adopted classification criteria, we do not present detailed comparisons with other studies without a consistent calibration.